How Much NFL Fans Drink When Their Teams Lose

 The study found that the majority of fans would drink less if their team lost, however there were a few teams where the fans would drown their sorrows.
 Fans of the Denver Broncos, Kansas City Chiefs, Detroit Lions, Minnesota Vikings, Tennessee Titans and the Washington Football Team said they were more likely to commiserate their teams loses with alcohol.

 The Favorite Drinks of Each NFL Team’s Fans

-In addition to finding out which teams’ fans drink the most, we also asked fans what their favorite drinks are.
+In addition to finding out where teams’s fans drank more, less or the same, we also asked fans what their favorite drinks are.
 Unsurprisingly, beer dominates the drink preferences for NFL fans.
 Overall, local craft beer is the most popular type of drink, as nineteen of thirty-two teams’s fans choose that as their drink preference.

 Non-craft domestic beer is also a popular choice with 8 teams choosing it as their favorite drink.
 Four teams choose cocktails as their favorite, while only one team, the Atlanta Falcons, decided that hard liquor is their preference.